 Included in the asset management contract is one physical visual site inspection every year by a trained education partner who will deliver education workshops and visually inspect the system.
 There is no additional charge for the core educational programmes and educational resources provided via the Solar for Schools website.
-Annual fees are £600 per school + £10/kWp + VAT are invoiced guarterly, indexed to RPI and adjusted from the 1 April of each year.
+Annual fees are ± 600 per school + $\pm 10/kWp$ + VAT are invoiced quarterly, indexed to RPI and adjusted from the 1 April of each year.
+There is a performance bonus to ensure the interests of the CBS and its asset management are aligned to ensure the systems are correctly monitored and maintained and operate as efficiently as possible.